-Evaluation Data Sources: Discipline Data

-Drop-out Data Attendance Data Academic Assessments
+Evaluation Data Sources: Discipline Data Drop-out Data Attendance Data Academic Assessments

-Strategy 1: Ensure all Safe School Plans are implemented with fidelity and maintain Emergency Operations Plans that Reviews provide for staff training, emergency drills, and coordination with local agencies.
-Formative S Strategy's Expected Result/Impact: All campuses are compliant with safety requirements Oct Jan Apr July All staff and students know the Plans and what steps to follow in the event of an emergency situation Parents and community members know and adhere to the Plans Staff Responsible for Monitoring: Director of Safety and Security 15% 50% Strategy 2: Monitor the implementation of the district-wide Student Culture & Management Framework which includes Reviews Social and Emotional Learning and Restorative Practices Formative Summative Strategy's Expected Result/Impact: Decrease in Student Discipline infractions Oct Jan Apr July Decrease in lost instructional time (suspensions) Increase in campus culture and climate Staff Responsible for Monitoring: Deputy Superintendent of Achievement Title I Schoolwide Elements: 2.5 35% 50% Strategy 3: The School Health Advisory Committee (SHAC) will define an appropriate health curriculum for the district Rev iews and promote mental and physical health and wellness programs for the students, staff, and community.
-Formative Summative Strategy's Expected Result/Impact: Increase in mental and physical health awareness Oct Jan Apr July Increase in attendance rates Decrease in lost instructional time Increase in academic achievement (annually) 5% 50% Staff Responsible for Monitoring: Director of District Health Services
+Strategy 1 Details Oct Jan Apr 30% 60% Image: Constraint of the second Strategy 1: Ensure all Safe School Plans are implemented with fidelity and maintain Emergency Operations Plans that Formative Summative provide for staff training, emergency drills, and coordination with local agencies.
+Oct Jan Apr July Strategy's Expected Result/Impact: All campuses are compliant with safety requirements All staff and students know the Plans and what steps to follow in the event of an emergency situation Parents and community members know and adhere to the Plans Staff Responsible for Monitoring: Chief of Police 30% 60% Strategy 2 Details Rev iews Strategy 2: Monitor the implementation of the district-wide Student Culture & Management Framework which includes Formative Summative setting school and classroom culture and climate Oct Jan Apr July Strategy's Expected Result/Impact: Decrease in Student Discipline infractions Decrease in lost instructional time (suspensions) Increase in campus culture and climate Staff Responsible for Monitoring: Deputy Superintendent of Achievement 25% 25% Schoolwide and Targeted Assisted Title I Elements: 2.5

-Strategy 4: Professional development for all staff on early mental health intervention using Youth Mental Health First Aid Reviews and Trauma Informed and Character Strong resources.
-Formative - Production and dissemination of self-care and mental health resource magnets.
-Oct Jan Apr July - Self-care staff calendar for Mental Health Awareness Month District Self-care Initiative Strategy's Expected Result/Impact: Increase in early identification and support for students in need of mental health intervention 25% Increase management of staff mental health burnout Promote greater development of SEL competencies for both students and staff Staff Responsible for Monitoring: Coordinator of Counseling Services Strategy 5: Monitor attendance data, post attendance reports for campus access, promote attendance incentive program.
-Rev iews Strategy's Expected Result/Impact: Increase in attendance rates to be equal to or above the State's average of Formative Summative 96.5%.
-Due to COVID-19, the 2 different attendance taking formats (Synchronous and Asynchronous) and the Oct Jan Apr July instructional delivery methods (In-person and Virtual) has created barriers causing the system to be challenging, currently.
+Strategy 3 Details Reviews Strategy 3: The School Health Advisory Committee (SHAC) will define an appropriate health curriculum for the district Formative Oct Jan Anr and promote mental and physical health and wellness programs for the students, staff, and community.
+Oct Jan Apr July Strategy's Expected Result/Impact: Increase in mental and physical health awareness Increase in attendance rates Decrease in lost instructional time 100% 100% Increase in academic achievement (annually) Staff Responsible for Monitoring: Director of District Health Services Strategy 4 Details Revi iews Strategy 4: Professional development for all staff on early mental health intervention using Youth Mental Health First Aid First Aid Formative Summative and Trauma Informed and Character Strong resources. - Production and dissemination of self-care and mental health resource magnets.
+Oct Jan Apr July - Self-care staff calendar for Mental Health Awareness Month. - District Self-care Initiative 65% 65% Strategy's Expected Result/Impact: Increase in early identification and support for students in need of mental health intervention Increase management of staff mental health burnout Promote greater development of SEL competencies for both students and staff Staff Responsible for Monitoring: Coordinator of Counseling Services Strategy 5 Details Revi iews Strategy 5: Monitor attendance data, post attendance reports for campus access, promote attendance incentive program.
+Formative Summative Strategy's Expected Result/Impact: Increase in attendance rates to be equal to or above the State's average of Oct Jan Apr July 95.98% in 2019-20.
+The TAPR for 2020-2021 has not been released; so we do not know what the state's rate is at this time.
+The different COVID-19 variants has created barriers causing the system to be challenging.
 However, these barriers may be resolved in the future.
-050 - Staff Responsible for Monitoring: Coordinator of Support Programs 95% Title I Schoolwide Elements: 2.5 Strategy 6: Prioritization of emergency maintenance requests and improving response time.
-Rev iews Strategy's Expected Result/Impact: Improved response time for emergency maintenance request Formative Summative Improved culture and climate Oct Jan Apr July Increase employee satisfaction Staff Responsible for Monitoring: Director of Maintenance and Operations 100% No Progress Accomplished - Continue/Modify X Disconti inue
+100% 100% Staff Responsible for Monitoring: Coordinator of Support Programs Schoolwide and Targeted Assisted Title I Elements: 2.5 Strategy 6 Details Revi iews 1 Strategy 6: Prioritization of emergency maintenance requests and improving response time.
+Formative Summative Strategy's Expected Result/Impact: Improved response time for emergency maintenance request Improved culture and climate Oct Jan Apr July

+Increase employee satisfaction Staff Responsible for Monitoring: Director of Main enance and Operations 95% 95% ow No Progress Accomplished Continue/Modify X Discon tinue